PradeepJigalur/velero/site/content/posts/2021-04-26-Dev-Guide-for-Velero-with-MinIO-on-MAC.md

     ```

 ### 5. Install the Velero Client
-- Install Velero by following the instructions at:
+- Install Velero by following the instructions at
   https://velero.io/docs/v1.6/basic-install/#option-2-github-release

-- Ensure Velero is installed properly by running the below command:
+- Ensure Velero is installed properly by running the below command
   ```bash
   $ velero version --client-only
   Client: